Evanpatchouli/evp-design-ui/src/lib/Readme.md

 ## Installation

-This repository is the development workspace of **evp-design-ui** , you should install evp-design-ui from npm or from github / gitee releases assets.
+This repository is the development workspace of **evp-design-ui** , you should install evp-design-ui from npm( <font color=#1E90FF>unpublished</font> ) or from github / gitee releases assets.

+(Now, you can only get it from github / gitee repo.
+In future, it will be published to npm.)

 **npm:**
 ```shell